-ROD/Action WAGs/Media Response Type Memorandum Response Description Status 1 GROUNDWATER C I (Contin SWMU 91/Soil IRA August 10, 1998 DOE/OR/06-1527&D2 In situ treatment of TCE-contaminated soils using the LASAGNA TM technology.
-Complete SWMU 11 and SWMU 533/Groundwater (C-400 Source Action) IRA August 9, 2005 DOE/OR/07-2150&D2/R2 In situ treatment of TCE source areas Field operations for Phase I completed FY 2011.
+ROD/Action WAGs/Media Response Type Memorandum Response Description Status 1 GROUNDWATER C CMB 4I 01/G 'I TD 4 (Contin , I a .
+I .
+SWMU 91/Soil IRA August 10, 1998 DOE/OR/06-1527&D2 technology.
+Complete SWMU 11 and SWMU 533/Groundwater (C-400 Source Action) IRA August 9, 2005 DOE/OR/07-2150&D2/R2 In situ treatment of TCE source areas in the UCRS and RGA located in the southeast and southwest corners of the C-400 Building using electrical resistance heating technology.
+Field operations for Phase I completed FY 2011.
 Parties agreed to divide Phase II into Phase IIa and Phase IIb.
 Phase IIa operations began July 22, 2013, and ceased November 5, 2014.
 A treatability study for steam-enhanced extraction conducted and completed June 30, 2015.
 Treatability Study Report approved June 2016.
-As a result of the DOE proposed strategy and reprioritization agreed to by the FFA Senior Managers in the August 8, 2017, MOA, 3 the remaining VOC source in the Phase IIb area will be addressed by the C-400 Complex OU.
+As a result of the DOE proposed strategy and reprioritization agreed to by the FFA Senior Managers in the August 8, 2017, MOA,3 the remaining VOC source in the Phase IIb area will be addressed by the C-400 Complex OU.
 Phase I and Phase IIa activities are documented in a Remedial Action Completion Report for the C-400 Interim Remedial Action (ROD, 2005).
 The 2013 Five-Year Review resulted in a deferred protectiveness status from EPA as stated in a letter from R. Chaffins dated September 30, 2014.
 DOE conducted a vapor intrusion study for the C-400 Building and results are documented in the 2013 Five-Year Review Addendum dated November 9, 2018.
 The C-400 Vapor Intrusion Study Addendum to the 2013 Five-Year Review was approved by KY on November 21, 2018; EPA approved on December 4, 2018.